 Registration for new students happens in two parts.

-First, you will be pre-registered for First-Year Writing Courses and First Year Seminars over the summer, based as much as possible on your preferences, and there will be more information about the steps you need to take over the summer to accomplish this task posted by June 1.
-Second, on Friday, August 29, at the end of our Orientation Week, new first-year students will register for their remaining courses online (new transfer students and Davis Scholars should contact the Class Deans office over the summer about registration).
+First, you will be pre-registered for First-Year Writing Courses over the summer, based as much as possible on your preferences, and there will be more information about the steps you need to take over the summer to accomplish this task posted by June 1.
+Second, on Thursday, August 27, during our Orientation Week, new first-year students will register for their remaining courses online (new transfer students and Davis Scholars should contact the Class Deans office over the summer about registration).

 Over the summer and during Orientation, you will have many opportunities to learn about how to put together a good schedule of courses for your first year, how to pursue your existing interests and explore and develop new ones, and what to do in order to be properly prepared and placed in the courses you will be taking in the fall.
 If you review the information included in the Academics section online, you will be well-prepared for taking advantage of our advising programs during Orientation and for making great choices about the fall semester.